rayh1/ai-cli/README.md

 ## Troubleshooting

 * **“no configuration file provided: not found”** You’re running a wrapper from outside the repo.
 The provided wrappers already pass the repo’s compose file, so this should be resolved.
-Ensure you’re using the **updated** `scripts/claude.ps1` / `.cmd`.
+Ensure you’re using the `scripts/claude.cmd`.

 * **Asks to authenticate every run**
   Confirm the compose volume maps the container **home** directory (not just `~/.claude`).
 After the first successful login, future runs should start without prompts.